Friday, November 11, 2011

 shameful thou amazing

-portrait of our dualities
+portrait of our dualities,

 in this cinematographic 'arm wrestle'

-of animal instincts
+of animal instincts versus

-, announced in its
+enlightenment, announced in its

 opening scene and developed throughout

-and of which
+the picture, and of which

-reason and literacygets crushed by
+‘reason and literacy’ gets crushed by

-.
+irrational deeds.
 Can we really

 separate the animal like cravens